 The master station collects alarms from multiple units, sorts and prioritizes them, and sends an appropriate alert.
 This alert is communicated either directly via text or email to a designated responder or to a network monitoring browser.
 Informed instantly about the problem within the system, dispatchers or managers can assign appropriate response resources to problems.
 This proactive approach offers quick and efficient correction while preventing costly mishaps.

-So, how can railways make good use of SCADA systems?
-Here are 10 essential uses:
+So, how can railways make good use of SCADA train monitoring systems?
+Here are the 10 best uses:

-Dispatchers rely on telecommunications networks to communicate critical information to and from train crews.
+Dispatchers rely on railway telecommunication systems to send critical information to and from train crews.
 SCADA monitoring lets response teams know of impending communications failures before a call for help goes unanswered.

 Dispatchers control rail traffic signals using telecommunications networks.
 Remote monitoring helps dispatchers know if they're able to maintain signal control before two trains on the track receive the message to proceed.

-Rail traffic signals and track switching gear must function as intended, or safe rail transit is not possible.
-SCADA systems provide real-time information on each switch and signal, so dispatchers know their commands aren’t just received—they’re followed.
+Rail traffic signals and track switching gear must function as intended, or safe rail operation is not possible.
+SCADA industrial networking provide real-time information on each switch and signal, so dispatchers know their commands aren't just received - they're followed.
 This helps prevent bottlenecks and unnecessary train delays.